Up to 110 metres

 Most people consider RC cars a child's toy.
 In actual fact, it is not so.
-RC cars have become a common hobby for both children and adults.
-A wide range of race and off-road RC cars exist today.
-They are capable of developing high speeds, jumping over springboards and responding to radio frequencies within a long range.
-A lot of RC cars are designed with precision to look like real vehicles.
-So, having acquired an RC car, you can entertain yourself and your children, or compete with your friends in racing.
+Today, RC cars have become a common hobby for both children and adults of all ages.
+A wide range of racing and off-road RC cars exist today.
+They are capable of developing high speeds, jumping over springboards and responding to radio frequencies within a long range, sometimes over a hundred metres.
+A lot of RC cars are designed with accuracy to look like real vehicles, making them favourites for anyone who is fond of the original full-size models.
+Having acquired an RC car, you can entertain yourself and your children, or compete with your friends in racing.

 What Features to Compare